sl-HapY/salist-encryption/README.md

 We do not use cookies, tracking tools, or any form of analytics to monitor your activity.

 ## License
-This project is licensed under the "(All Rights Reserved)[https://github.com/sl-HapY/salist-encryption/blob/main/LICENSE]" license.
+This project is licensed under the (All Rights Reserved)[https://github.com/sl-HapY/salist-encryption/blob/main/LICENSE] license.
 Unauthorized use, reproduction, or distribution is strictly prohibited.
 Please contact hapy@mail.ir for permissions or inquiries.